ovh/docs/pages/platform/data-integration/guide_01_cli_installation/guide.en-gb.md

 ```

 Optionally you could generate the CLI completion script and add it to your settings.
-Here is an example for `bash`but  other shells are supported:
+Here is an example for `bash` though other shells are supported:

 ``` {.console}
 ovhdata-cli completion bash > ~/ovhdata-cli-completion.sh